akemp7/Code-review-week1/README.md

 Clone this repository, click on html file, open web browser.

-Or, to see the ghpages site, open webbrowser of choice and type: akemp7.github.io/Code-review-week-1
+Or, to see the ghpages site, open web browser of choice and type: akemp7.github.io/Code-review-week-1